 Why the Dow Is Up More Than 100 Points

-The article Why the Dow Is Up More Than 100 Points originally appeared on Fool.com.John Maxfield has no positions in the stocks mentioned above.
-The Motley Fool owns shares of American International Group and has the following options: long JAN 2014 $25.00 calls on American International Group.
-Motley Fool newsletter services recommend American International Group.
+The article Why the Dow Is Up More Than 100 Points originally appeared on Fool.com.John Maxfield owns shares of Intel.
+The Motley Fool recommends Facebook and Intel.
+The Motley Fool owns shares of Facebook and Intel.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.